fission/fission.io/content/en/docs/usage/triggers/message-queue-trigger-kind-keda/aws-kinesis.md

 {{% notice info %}}
 When communicating to localstack we need aws cli installed in the respactive container(deployment).
 This is because it uses aws configuration to connect to localstack.
-Below are the commmand to create and send the message to a stream
+Below are the command to create and send the message to a stream

 ```bash
 $ aws kinesis create-stream --shard-count 2  --stream-name request